Victims Tell of Trauma, Healing in Golden State Killer Case

 Testimony from DeAngelo’s Sacramento County rape victims alone will consume a full day Tuesday.
 Other rape victims will speak Wednesday, and family members of those murdered will speak Thursday before Sacramento County Superior Court Judge Michael Bowman formally sentences DeAngelo on Friday.

-Kris Pedretti was 15 when DeAngelo attacked her in suburban Sacramento just before Christmas in 1976.
+Kris Pedretti was 15 when DeAngelo attacked her just before Christmas in 1976.

 “This kid who liked to go shopping and do cartwheels on the lawn, that girl was gone,” she said.